scionproto/scion/doc/dev/design/NAT-address-discovery.rst

 Breaking changes
 ----------------

-There should not be any breaking changes.
+This change should not break anything.

 Transition
 ----------